Top 45+ Flutter Interview Questions And Answers

 • Because it preserves visual coherence across displays, it improves user experience and is perfect for applications such as photo galleries and e-commerce sites.

-79. How can you handle user interactions, such as taps and swipes, in a Flutter app?
+79. What methods can be used to handle user interactions, such as taps and swipes, in a Flutter app?

 Ans: